 3. Smell the egg.
 If it smells unpleasant, means the egg is rotten.

 Except if you’re hard boiling the egg there is no way of checking if the egg is good or not.
 So make sure to use the egg as soon as possible.
+Best kept the salted eggs in the fridge if not using immediately.

 Hard boiled salted duck egg and white porridge is a marriage made in heaven.
 This is the meal that my grandma and aunt used to prepare for us kids.
 This egg is also essential in making mooncakes (yum-yum-yum) and Chinese dumplings (bak chang… yum-yum-yum).
 My dad uses salted duck egg in his steamed minced pork recipe.